neelyv/neelyv/README.md

 Hi, I’m @neelyv, and I’m interested in technical writing and web development.

-Here's what I'm working on lately:
+What I'm working on lately:

-- Going through the Foundations courses in The Odin Project
+- Brushing up on HTML, CSS, and JavaScript by going through the Foundations course in The Odin Project
 - Learning about building static websites with Jekyll
-- Recording audiobook sections for [LibriVox](https://librivox.org/reader/16022)
+- Recording sections of audiobooks for [LibriVox](https://librivox.org/reader/16022)

 <!---
 neelyv/neelyv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.